01-edu/public/subjects/DPxAI/colorful-arms/README.md

 ### Context

-Your robot winked, but you can make it talk too! or at least, make it say his first hello to the world!
+Your robot is already impressive, but you can make it even more eye-catching!
+Or at least, make it show off its colorful arms to the world!

 > Follow the instructions, ask your peers if you are stuck and stay motivated because you are close to the goal!
 > Follow every hint you have in the subject!